ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 A CCSM with no or limited trust assumptions is the foundational enabler of a BPI.

-For specificity, the popular words "Blockchain" or "CCSM" are a particular form of CCSM design.
+For specificity, the popular words "Blockchain" or "DLT" are a particular form of CCSM design.

 ## 2.6 Baseline Protocol Instance

-Baseline Protocol Instances (BPIs) are logical constructs shared between (commercial) counterparties of Requesters and Providers and implemented on a Distributed Ledger.
+Baseline Protocol Instances or Implementations (BPIs) are logical constructs shared between (commercial) counterparties of Requesters and Providers and implemented on a CCSM.
 They are used to either validate or reconcile, (commercial) transactions between Requesters and Providers related to all (commercial) State Objects transacted between them.
 The nature of bi- or multi-lateral transactions is such that two or more parties may (commercially) transact to/from each other interchangeably.

 Abstractly, a BPI consists of
 * the private messaging between Agreement Counterparties about the state, or the requested or finalized state changes, of the (commercial) State Objects between them.